hyphacoop/hypha.coop/_posts/2023-11-20-non-fungible-treasures.md

 </figure>

 Fascinated by this project, I ventured to create the [Hawking Radiation](https://etherscan.io/address/0x9dCEaa80E2500B519090a6d8a1FfeDfe224Ceb8D#code), a smart contract enabling a collective approach to interacting with the Blackhole.
 This initiative allowed participants to burn their tokens via the Hawking Radiation mechanism, turning the individualistic experience into a cooperative mission.
-The goal was to socialize the experiment, fostering a community-driven effort to 'play' the Black Hole in a cooperative mode.
+The goal was to socialize the experiment, fostering a community-driven effort to 'play' the Blackhole in a cooperative mode.
 This shift not only added a layer of social dynamics to the experience but also highlighted the potential of blockchain for creating collaborative and shared art experiences.

 "NFTs are worthless!"—this statement, frequently used as a click-bait headline— casually dismisses the possibilities enabled by distributed databases such as blockchains.
 Such statements, other than showing a definitive lack of nuance, serve as a reminder of the misconception towards the affordances of such decentralized technologies.
 As an artist committed to technological explorations, my curiosity tends to lead me towards the potentialities opened up by a specific medium.
 I see NFTs as a medium that can explore the social, financial, and technical ramifications of blockchains, offering a distinct material for creativity.
 My interest in distributed ledgers as a vehicle for creativity has led me to take part in season 2 of [Wild](https://wild.xyz)'s residency.